About Our Web Site

 With more than a century of history, Beth Israel continues to have a full-time ordained rabbi and a full program of Jewish-related educational, cultural and social activities.

-Shabbat evening and morning service are held at 7:30 PM on Friday evenings and 9:30 AM Saturday mornings.
+Shabbat service are held at 7:00 PM on Fridays and 9:30 AM Saturdays.

 The Religious School holds classes from preschool through confirmation, and includes training for Bar and Bat Mitzvah.